It’s that time of the year when it is time for me to support what I use and encourage you to do the same.

 If I want to have an internet that works the way I want it to, it takes money.
 And I recognize that I am in the privileged financial position to be able to help a bit to make that vision continue.
 So, I donate, and I write this blog post to perhap, spur you to do the same and support the organizations that you use that are free and doing work you want to see continue.

-Build the web you want and support what you use: the 2013 edition by Clint Lalonde, unless otherwise expressly stated, is licensed under a Creative Commons Attribution 4.0 International License.
+Build the web you want and support what you use: the 2013 edition by Clint Lalonde is licensed under a Creative Commons Attribution 4.0 International License.